castroploiin/alternativesentencer/README.md

 |-------|--------|
 | "norway has the best prisons" | "norge hour angle gazette top-grade prison house" |
 | "the api i'm using isn't great" | "gazette genus apis i am exploitation is not large" |

+## Notice
+The Datamuse API seems to send over incomplete JSON data — either that or I'm misinterpreting the data somehow — and so the program is unlikely to work for sentences containing the most common words.